 Sesshin--a deep immersion in the ancient Way of Zen

 Sesshin means "touching the heart/mind".
 Since the time of the Buddha practitioners have gathered in community during the rainy season to deepen their practice and touch the true nature of Mind.
-Please join guiding our teacher Zoketsu Norman Fischer, resident teachers Myoshin Kate McCandless and Shinmon Michael Newton, and shuso Jikai Vicki Turay for this six-day residential retreat on the shores of pristine Loon Lake.
+Please join our founding teacher Zoketsu Norman Fischer, guiding teachers Myoshin Kate McCandless and Shinmon Michael Newton, and shuso (head monk) Jakushin Todd Slobogean for this six-day residential retreat on the shores of pristine Loon Lake.
 For more information on our teachers click Teachers.

 Loon Lake Camp is located in the UBC Malcolm Knapp Research Forest, on a beautiful mountain lake outside Maple Ridge.
 Distance from downtown Vancouver is 60 km.
 Accommodation is dormitory style (2-4 per room), or double rooms in the new Johnson Building, which has one shared washroom for every two rooms.
 For more information, see the Accommodations page at the Loon Lake web site.